YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Verteporfin is a photosensitizing medicine known from eye treatment, where it is used with controlled light activation.
 In wound healing research, it has been studied because it can affect pathways involved in scarring.
 The part that interests hair transplant patients is the possibility that a treated wound may heal with less scar tissue and possibly with skin structures that normal scar tissue lacks.

 That does not make verteporfin a routine hair transplant treatment.
-Using it around FUE extraction wounds is a different question outside its approved use.
-It needs its own dosing, timing, safety, consent, light sensitivity precautions, and follow-up evidence.
-A laboratory or early clinical observation is not the same as a standardized FUE protocol across thousands of extraction points, different donor densities, skin types, ages, medications, and surgeon techniques.
+In its approved use, it is an eye medicine activated by light.
+Using it around FUE extraction wounds is a separate question outside its approved use.
+A hair transplant protocol would need its own dose, timing, safety rules, consent language, light precautions, and follow-up evidence.
+A laboratory result or early clinical observation is not the same as a standardized FUE protocol across different donor densities, skin types, ages, medications, and surgeon techniques.

 Why should the donor area not be budgeted twice?